Kingston Pike: Civil War

-In November 1863, Confederate forces under General James Longstreet marched north from Chattanooga in hopes of taking Knoxville from Union forces under Ambrose Burnside, who had occupied the city in September of that year.
-Longstreet wanted to attack the city from the south, but due to fortifications in South Knoxville, he was forced to cross the Tennessee River at Huff's Ferry in Loudon, and march on Knoxville from the west.
+In November 1863, Confederate forces under General James Longstreet marched north from Chattanooga in hopes of taking Knoxville from Union forces under General Ambrose Burnside, who had occupied the city in September 1863.
+Longstreet wanted to attack the city from the south, but because of fortifications in South Knoxville, he was forced to cross the Tennessee River at Huff's Ferry in Loudon and march on Knoxville from the west.
 To give his troops time to strengthen Knoxville's fortifications, Burnside executed a series of maneuvers to delay Longstreet's advance down the Kingston road.

 On November 16, a portion of Burnside's troops engaged Longstreet's vanguard, led by General Lafayette McLaws, at the Battle of Campbell's Station.
 This engagement, which lasted about six hours, allowed the greater part of Burnside's forces to make their way back down the Kingston road to Knoxville.
-As Burnside's chief engineer Orlando Poe worked feverishly to fortify the city, Union cavalry commander William P. Sanders executed a delaying action just west of town near the Bleak House, buying Poe another 36 hours before falling mortally wounded.
+As Burnside's chief engineer Orlando Poe worked feverishly to fortify the city, Union cavalry commander William P. Sanders executed a delaying action just west of town near the Bleak House, buying Poe another 36 hours of fortification.
 With Knoxville fortified, Longstreet surrounded the city and settled in for a siege.
 He set up his headquarters at the Bleak House, and his staff set up offices at Knollwood and Crescent Bend.
 On November 29, after a two-week siege, Longstreet ordered McLaws to march against Fort Sanders, an earthen bastion overlooking the Kingston road from the north.
 The assault was beaten back, however, and Longstreet withdrew a few days later.

 Kingston Turnpike

 In May 1866, the Kingston Turnpike Company was chartered with the intention of improving the Kingston road to the Knox County line.
 The following year, Professor R. L. Kirkpatrick resurveyed the first five miles of the road, which were then macadamized by a crew led by Colonel R. F. Bibb.
-The new road was also raised, and ditches were added to facilitate drainage.
-Knox County purchased the Kingston Turnpike Company in 1892, and completed the improved turnpike to the county line in late 1893.
+The road was also raised, and ditches were added to facilitate drainage.
+Knox County purchased the Kingston Turnpike Company in 1892 and completed the improved turnpike to the county line in late 1893.

 By 1913, trolley tracks had been constructed along Kingston Pike as far west as Lyons View Pike, leading to residential development and the construction of apartment buildings along the 2000 and 3000 blocks.
 Kingston Pike was paved with a hard surface in the early 1920s, reflecting the rise of automobile travel.
 By the end of World War II, Kingston Pike had been expanded to a four-lane road.